 What was introduced with Swift 5 Update?

-Swift 5 update is one of the biggest milestones to have contributed to the evolution of the evolution.
 Apart from the revolutionary ABI stability, the Swift runtime is also now added in the present and future Apple platform’s OS versions: iOS, macOS, watchOS, and tvOS.

-1. Binary Compatibility and Stable ABI
+1. Binary Compatibility and a Stable ABI

 ABI was declared stable for Swift 5 app development.
-As a result, Swift libraries have been incorporated in every iOS, tvOS, watchOS, and macOS, which earlier was a problematic element whenever engineers had to develop apps for iOS.
+As a result, Swift libraries have been incorporated in every iOS, tvOS, watchOS, and macOS, which was earlier a problematic element whenever engineers had to develop apps for iOS.
 The applications will now be easier to develop and much smaller in size since they will not include any libraries.

 2. Standard Library Updates